-This book came to me for review and I picked it up when I was in a mood for some light reading and I was not disappointed.
-It is the story of a man with a young daughter whose girlfriend goes missing and he suspects his ex-wife to have a hand in it.
-The rest of the story unfolds the truth that I am not going to reveal, but it takes you though the entire life of protagonist – what he was, what drives him at different points in time in life, what he had, what he lost and what he is today.
-There is a nice re-creation of the college time friendships and relationships and of the days of early career when the world seems to belong to you and of course the life when realities come your way.
+I picked it up when I was in a mood for some light reading.
+And I was not disappointed.
+It is the story of a man with a young daughter whose girlfriend goes missing.
+And he suspects his ex-wife to have a hand in it.
+The rest of the story unfolds the truth that I am not going to reveal.
+But it takes you through the entire life of the protagonist.
+What he was, what drives him at different points in time in life, what he had, what he lost and what he is today.
+There is a nice re-creation of the college time friendships and relationships.
+And of the days of early career when the world seems to belong to you.
+And of course, the life when realities come your way.

 It is a beautiful story that has been very well presented, that reveals layer by layer as if you are opening a secret box.
 There are enough surprises and punches packed to keep the reader not only curious but also engrossed.
-What I loved about this story was the writer’s style of writing – a style that makes the point in a very entertaining yet impactful way, a style that shows his natural knack for storytelling and a style that is not very common in the contemporary authors.
+What I loved about this story was the writer’s style of writing.
+A style that makes the point in a very entertaining yet impactful way.
+A style that shows his natural knack for storytelling and a style that is not very common in the contemporary authors.
 The plot is also intriguing, twists and turns come through the styling of the storytelling.

-Nonetheless, I enjoyed the book and would not mind reading other books by the author.
+Nonetheless, I enjoyed the book Where the Rainbow Ends and would not mind reading other books by the author.

 Fun, light read.

 You may buy this book – Where the Rainbow Ends by Anurag Anand at Amazon.